 Other types of adult ADHD therapy you may encounter include:

-- Strengths-based coaching: a strengths-based approach to therapy concentrates on the client’s problems and goals, uses psychoeducation to reinforce certain competencies in order to reach those goals, and relies on the coach’s use of self-disclosure and life experience to support the client.9 This type of coaching incorporates many modalities of psychotherapy but is not practiced by a licensed professional or covered by insurance.
+- Strengths-based coaching: A strengths-based approach to therapy concentrates on specific problems, using psychoeducation to reinforce competencies to achieve goals.
+Coaches use self-disclosure and life experience to support the client.7 This type of coaching incorporates many psychotherapy modalities but is not practiced by a licensed professional or covered by insurance.

-Here are eight questions to ask before beginning therapy for ADHD:
+Here are questions to ask before beginning therapy for adult ADHD:

 - I think I might have ADHD — Can you work with me on this to figure out if this is true?